Propaganda through media: Research on propaganda in social media

 There is also research that "cloaked" Facebook accounts are behind the creation of spreading political propaganda online to "imitate the identity of an opponent so they can spark hateful and aggressive reactions" from the media and the opponent.
 The process goes after a case study on a Danish Facebook pages that are cloaking their pages to resemble radical Islamist pages to help "[provoke] racist and anti-Muslim reactions as well as negative sentiments towards refugees and immigrants in Denmark."
-The research founded on the pages analyzes the challenges of propaganda online, such as epistemological, methodological and conceptual challenges.
+The researchers discussed the epistemological, methodological and conceptual challenges of online propaganda.
 The information also adds to the reader's "understanding of disinformation and propaganda in an increasingly interactive social media environment and contributes to a critical inquiry into social media and subversive politics."